Balance and fall prevention exercises for older adults

 - Monsoon season: Wet entrances and muddy floors are particularly hazardous during the monsoon months.
 Place a good-quality non-slip mat at every entrance and wipe floors promptly when wet.

-- Footwear indoors: Walking barefoot or in socks on tiled floors is a significant fall risk.
-Wear light, closed-toe slippers with a non-slip sole indoors at all times.
+- Footwear indoors: Walking barefoot or in socks on smooth tiled floors can increase slipping risk for some older adults.
+Wear light, closed-toe slippers with a non-slip sole indoors.

 - Clutter and cables: Remove loose rugs, electrical cables crossing walkways, and low furniture that is easy to trip over.
 Good lighting in all rooms matters too, especially between the bedroom and bathroom at night.